dash-docs-el/dash-docs/README.md

 make sure you don't have sqlite3 .mode column but .mode list (the default). check your .sqliterc

-- When selecting an item in helm-dash, no browser lookup occurs with firefox >= 38.0.and emacs >= 24.4
+- When selecting an item in dash-docs, no browser lookup occurs with firefox >= 38.0.and emacs >= 24.4

 try:
 ```
 (setq browse-url-browser-function 'browse-url-generic
       browse-url-generic-program "/path/to/firefox")
-(setq helm-dash-browser-func 'browse-url-generic)
+(setq dash-docs-browser-func 'browse-url-generic)
 ```

 ## Contribution

 We ♥ feedback, issues or pull requests.
-Feel free to contribute in helm-dash.
+Feel free to contribute in dash-docs.

 We're trying to add tests to the project, if you send a PR please consider add new or update the existing ones.

 Install [Cask](https://github.com/cask/cask) if you haven't already, then:

-    $ cd /path/to/helm-dash
+    $ cd /path/to/dash-docs
     $ cask

 Run all tests with: